-Type VI secretion system (T6SS) is a class of sophisticated protein delivering apparatus, usually composed of ~13 core components with or withnot accessory proteins in different species, involved in mediating antagonistic or synergistic communications between bacteria and/or bacteria and eukaryotes.
+Type VI secretion system (T6SS), a class of sophisticated protein delivering apparatus, usually composed of ~13 core components with or without accessory proteins in different species, and involved in mediating antagonistic or synergistic communications between bacteria and/or bacteria and eukaryotes.
 This apparatus has been found to be widely distributed among Gram-negative bacterial species and divided into four classes: i, ii, iii, and iv.
 Type i T6SS is the most classic and widely studied, and is further subclassed: i1, i2, i3, i4a, i4b, i5.
 To date, only a few datasets of T6SS core components are available, such as KEGG and MicrobeWiki.
-Two comprehensive databases EffectiveDB and BastionHub are mainly focus on effectors of several secretion systems in bacteria, lacking specific and integrated full-scale data of T6SS.
-Here, we have organized information derived from the reported literature of T6SS gene cluster, T6SS regulator and accessory protein, as well as cognate effector, immunity and structure component protein, together with tools for T6SS classification and T6SS prediction as the web-based resource SecReT6 (Type VI Secretion system Resource).
+Two comprehensive databases EffectiveDB and BastionHub are mainly focus on T6SS effectors (T6SEs) and effectors of several secretion systems in bacteria, lacking specific and integrated full-scale data of T6SS and T6SS-related proteins such as T6SS regulator (T6SR), T6SS accessory protein (T6SA), T6SS immunity protein (T6SI), and recipient susceptibility factor.
+Here, we have organized information derived from the reported literature of T6SS gene cluster, T6SR, T6SA, recipient susceptibility factor, as well as T6SE, T6SI and new structure component protein, together with several tools for classification and prediction of T6SS and T6SS-related proteins as the web-based resource SecReT6 (Type VI Secretion system Resource) version 3.

 SecReT6: a web-based resource for type VI secretion systems found in bacteria